 is constantly reinventing itself.
 In 2015, to mark Swarovski's 120th anniversary, this universe of crystalline art was supplemented with a vast, poetic garden.
 The third and largest expansion to date, this update brought Swarovski Crystal Worlds to more than 7.5 hectares, and added several new elements to its appearance.

 Within this new garden, landscape artists Andy Cao and Xavier Perrot created the Crystal Cloud, a monumental installation comprising some 800,000 hand-mounted Swarovski crystals that drift above a black Mirror Pool, and invite visitors to pause and reflect.
 With a surface of around 1,400 square meters, this otherworldly creation is the largest of its kind in the world.
-Don’t miss the summer outdoor program (Yoga under the Crystal Cloud, open-air cinema at the Giant, ..) as well as the winter wonderland by the Dutch designer Tord Boontje starting in November.
+Don’t miss the summer festival on the theme "The Enchanted Garden" by Simon Costin and the famous outdoor program.

 Last but not least, the food at Daniels Kristallwelten warrants a trip on its own.
 Also designed by Snøhetta, it is housed in an organically shaped pavilion in the sweeping garden area.
 Enjoy excellent views of the art in the park while feasting on the delectable creations of the restaurant’s very own patisserie.